Skip to content

 We have included the most important Australian Government Department of Health, Disability and Ageing (DHDA) resources to explain the changes from existing home care programs to the new Support at Home program.

-Changes to residential aged care costs will commence from 1 November 2025.
+Changes to residential aged care costs commenced from 1 November 2025.
 The government is applying ‘no worse off’ arrangements so older people who were in the aged care system as of 12 September 2024, when the Act was tabled in Parliament, will not be financially disadvantaged.
 Those who entered the system after this date may pay more.
 There will be hardship measures for older people with limited means.

 For further questions about fees and accommodation costs for residential aged care email the Department of Health, Disability and Ageing at enquiries@health.gov.au.
 Refer to their webpage for guidance on what they can answer.